nwillc/kretry/README.md

 }
 ```

 The above will retry the code block, up to 10 time, until it completes without an exception.
 If within 10 attempts
 it never passes a `RetryExceededException` will be thrown.

-Or you can use the `Retry` class which is a like a `Try`, which won't throw an exception but results in an instance with
+Or you can use the `Retry` class which is a retrying `Try`.
+It won't throw an exception but results in either a `Success`
-a payload of the result or the exception:
+or `Failure` instance with the appropriate value of the result or the exception:

 ```kotlin